Assessing damage & WASH status in Gorkha using Akvo FLOW

 Dashboard Analysis for “Access to Toilet Facility in Temporary Shelter/Camps”

 As the final analysis of this assessment is yet to come, the preliminary picture shows that there is an immediate need of restoration of water sources in some parts of the intervention, ensuring access to safe water and sanitation and support in rebuilding temporary houses.
 The soon approaching monsoon can be a serious hindrance to maintain safe shelter and hygienic living conditions; hence it should be wisely considered while planning support to normalise the life of people living in Gorkha.

-This blog will remain incomplete if I fail to express my deepest gratitude to those sixteen enumerators who showed true sincerity and dedication to their work.
+Word of thanks This blog will remain incomplete if I fail to express my deepest gratitude to those sixteen enumerators who showed true sincerity and dedication to their work.
 Among them, families of four enumerators were direct victims of the earthquake and lost their homes, cattle and one even lost her cousin in this destruction.
 While collecting data from the villages, they all had to spend their nights in tents out in open spaces or nearby forests.
 The regular aftershocks that occurred during the data collection were always threat to them.
 But all these didn’t hinder their sense of responsibility and they came out as true heroes.
 I also thank Nepal WASH Alliance, NEWAH, Dutch WASH Alliance and my colleagues at Akvo who showed immense support and coordination in this task with such an ease that working in the field was not at all a problem.

 My humble thanks to our friends at SEIU who at such short notice managed to transfer the possession of mobile devices that was one of the key reasonsfor successful data collection.
 Finally, the people of all fourteen villages, who despite in their time of severe pain and loss supported the enumerators with real information and facts during data collection, need to be thanked.

 Jigmy Lama is programme officer at Akvo, based in Kathmandu.
 You can follow him on Twitter @jigmylama